From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 , to ‘combine’ faces, bodies, voices into full personshri_emotion_recognizer

-, to recognize emotions on the detected facesattention_manager
+, to recognize emotions on the detected facesknowledge_core

 , an open-source OWL/RDF-based knowledge basehri_visualization

-to generate a camera image overlay with the faces, bodies, emotions, etc
+to generate a camera image overlay with the faces, bodies, emotions, etcattention_manager

 Finally, it launches rqt